BaseXdb/basex/readme.txt

  BASEX ================================================================

- Welcome to the source files of BaseX!
+ Welcome to the source code of BaseX.

- To get BaseX running as smooth as possible, please consider the following notes:
+ To get the project running as smooth as possible, please consider the following notes:

  COMPILING BASEX ------------------------------------------------------

- Beside JDK 1.5, JUnit is currently needed to compile the complete BaseX sources.
+ JDK 1.6 and JUnit is currently needed to compile the complete BaseX sources.
 If you are using another environment than Eclipse or don't have JUnit installed, just delete the 'test' package inside the project and rebuild the project.